80s Retro Collaboration: The Powerhouse Decade That Was The 80s

 10. Indiana Jones

 An entire article could be written on how Indiana Jones has influenced pop culture and the movie industry.
 Harrison Ford portrays two of the most iconic characters ever created.
-Han Solo, and, of
+Han Solo, and, of course, Indiana Jones.
+Everyone knows who he is.
+Wearing his trademark hat while holding his whip, there aren’t many characters more recognizable.

 Following the adventures of an archaeologist, the Indiana Jones movies are filled with action and thrill.
 Bringing the viewers into the field of archaeology.
 Jones – also a professor knows multiple languages helping him greatly on his adventures.
 Another element that makes people attracted to Jones is the fact he makes mistakes.